 Discussion and Summary.
-The temperature method has its advantages.
+The temperature method is easy to implement.
 It has been shown to work well in past work [13], and our experiments confirm this to some extent.
-It is also simple to implement and it was indeed the first method to be offered with P#.
 However, initial experience with the developers using P# indicated two shortcomings.
 First, it required an understanding of the temperature threshold; one must give the system enough time to recover from a hot state.
 Like in the case of vNext, a low value can result in false positives.
 Second, when a trace was reported, developers had to spend time identifying a "loop" in their logic to see why the system failed to make progress.
 Our work on the partial-state caching algorithm was directly inspired by these shortcomings, under the constraint that full-state caching would not be possible in a real setting.